Welcome to today's edition of the Rush 24-7 podcast.

 They will be required to remain jobless during summer breaks.

-They will not be allowed to do internships at companies which are really nothing more than indoctrination camps, as are high school and college.
+They will not be allowed to do internships at companies which are really nothing more than indoctrination camps, as our high school and college.

-If we're going to equalize things, we we cannot using the Democrat method.
+If we're going to equalize things, we cannot, using the Democrat method, some people get jobs in the summer.

 That's not fair.